OlleLindgren/pyrefact/README.md

 # pyrefact

 Pyrefact does advanced python refactoring, with the goal of simplifying complicated code, deleting dead code, and improving performance.

-Unlike emerging AI tools, pyrefact is entirely rule based and does not share your code with any third parties.
-Pyrefact can however break your code in some cases, and is not suitable for CI or other automated workflows.
+Pyrefact is entirely rule-based.

 ## Features